ripienaar/free-for-dev/README.md

 # free-for-dev
-Developers and Open Source authors now have a massive amount of services offering free tiers but it can be hard to find them all in order to make informed decisions.
+Developers and Open Source authors now have a massive amount of services offering free tiers, but it can be hard to find them all in order to make informed decisions.

-This then is a list of software, SaaS, PaaS, IaaS etc offerings that have free tiers for devs.
+This is list of software (SaaS, PaaS, IaaS, etc.) and other offerings that have free tiers for developers.

-The scope of this particular list is limited to things infrastructure developers - System Administrator, DevOps Practitioners etc -  are likely to find useful.
-We love all the free services out there but it would be good to keep it on topic.
-It's a bit of a grey line at times so this is a bit oppinionate, do not be offended if I do not accept your contribution.
+The scope of this particular list is limited to things infrastructure developers (System Administrator, DevOps Practitioners, etc.) are likely to find useful.
+We love all the free services out there, but it would be good to keep it on topic.
+It's a bit of a grey line at times so this is a bit opinionated; do not be offended if I do not accept your contribution.

 You can help by sending Pull Requests to add more services.
-Once I have a good set of link in this README file I'll look into a better layout for the information and links, help with that appreciated too.
+Once I have a good set of links in this README file, I'll look into a better layout for the information and links (help with that is appreciated too).

 If you're not inclined to make PRs you can tweet me at ```@ripienaar```